BalaM314/fish-commands/README.md

 # Fish commands

-A plugin that adds commands to the server.
+A plugin that adds sudo commands to the server.